 Unito is SOC2 Type 2 certified.
 It complies with PCI DSS requirements.

-Exalate is in the final stages of acquiring the ISO 27001 certification.
-It is GDPR compliant.
+Exalate is ISO 27001 certified and GDPR compliant.

 In the upcoming section, we’ll be diving into the exciting world of use cases these integration solutions support.